(B&W Films / Kodak T-MAX P3200)

 Hundreds of carefully researched looks bring warmth and character to your family portraits.
 These styles include classic B&W and vibrant color presets that create flattering skin tones.
 You can apply them with a single click, or customize them as your own unique looks.

 Exposure’s editing tools make it easy to create beautiful portraits.
 Apply essential edits like color toning, contrast, clarity, and vibrance.
 Use spot healing to remove blemishes and brushing to enhance eyes, smooth skin, and whiten teeth.
 Expand your creativity with special effects like vignette and creative focus to subtly draw attention to your subject.
+Exposure’s nondestructive layers and selective presets enable you to blend your edits easily and creatively.

-No matter how large your photo library is, Exposure’s organizing tools help you master your workflow.
+Exposure’s organizing tools help you master your workflow.
 Use filtering tools like flags, stars, and color labels to cull your photos.
 Speed up common tasks by using shortcut keys and your own custom presets.
 You can create these ‘go-to’ recipes for color toning, brush settings, file exports and renaming, and more.
 Locate images using key search terms like ISO, lens or camera type, and f-stop.

 Speed is an invisible but crucial ingredient in Exposure’s effectiveness.
 It’s fast, quickly loading large RAW files and responsively updating as you edit.
 And it offers numerous shortcut keys to help you work quickly.
+Quick exports enable you to save multiple variants of your images to multiple locations with a single click.

 - Non-destructive editing that never alters your original images